Management courses

 Leadership and management courses

-Awards are the shortest qualifications and usually take one to three months to complete, certificates take between three to six months and diplomas can last up to a year.
+Awards are the shortest qualifications and usually take one to three months to complete; certificates take between three to six months, and diplomas can last up to a year.

 Management consulting

-Becoming a member of a professional body such as the IC demonstrates your commitment to the profession and enables you to study for the Certified Management Consultant (CMC) qualification.
-You'll need at least three years professional experience and can study for the award at your own pace to fit around work commitments.
-To maintain your CMC status, you'll have to undergo a re-certification process every three years.
+You'll need at least three years of professional experience and can study for the award at your own pace to fit around work commitments.
+To maintain your CMC status, you must undergo a re-certification process every three years.

 IT consulting

-Known as IT management if working in-house, and IT consulting if working for clients, graduates of any degree discipline can enter this profession.
+Known as IT management, if working in-house, and IT consulting if working for clients, graduates of any degree discipline can enter this profession.

-A range of business analysis certifications are available through BCS, The Chartered Institute for IT.
-IT consulting qualifications are available up to senior business analyst level through its Advanced International Diploma in Business Analysis.
+IT consulting qualifications are available up to the senior business analyst level through its International Diploma in Business Analysis.

 You can also explore specific IT courses.